top of page

 Duke Ellington Memorial in the DIY walking tour: 6 inspirational Harlem monuments celebrating Black history

-Located in a semicircular island on the northeast corner of Central Park, this bronze sculpture of Duke Ellington by Robert Graham rises 25 feet above the ground.
+Located in a semicircular island on the northeast corner of Central Park, this bronze sculpture of Duke Ellington created by Robert Graham in 1997 rises 25 feet above the street.
 Look closer and you'll see nine tall muses supporting the legendary jazz composer and performer standing next to his grand piano.

 110th Street and Central Park West